git/git.github.io/rev_news/drafts/edition-87.md

   Congratulations to the selected contributors!

-  Thanks also to the students who applied and worked on micro-projects, but couldn't be selected!
+  Thanks also to the other contributors who applied and worked on micro-projects, but couldn't be selected!
 We hope to continue to see you in the community!